sarah-ahm/Web-Programming/README.md

 Lab 6 - Implementation of Snake, played by using the arrow keys to manuveur the snake

 Lab 7 - Use XMLHttpRequest object to make HTTP requests to the server for additional resources

+Lab 8

+  - Part 2 - BST using ES6 class declaration syntax

+  - Part 3 - Using node.js to return HTML containing a multiplication table with all of the products from 1 to MAX

+  - Part 4 - Using the fs module